 You can click the Search icon () in the upper-right of the top toolbar, which opens the simple search box:

-You can hover your cursor over the add tab in the upper-left of the top toolbar and select Search, which opens the advanced search page:
+You can hover your cursor over the add tab in the upper-left of the top toolbar and select Search, which opens the search page:

-A simple text search gives you an unfiltered list of everything you can access that contains your search terms.
+The text search gives you an unfiltered list of everything you can access that contains your search terms.

 - Click the Search icon () in the upper-right of the top toolbar.